🍽️ Indian

 1

-Prepare the tomatoes: Remove the core from the Roma tomatoes, blanch them in a microwave with their skins for about 4-5 minutes, then blend and set aside.
+Prepare the tomatoes: remove the core, blanch them in a microwave with their skins for about 4-5 minutes, then blend and set aside.

 2

 In a pan, heat the oil and add the chopped onions.
-Sauté the onions on low heat, stirring occasionally, until they are completely browned and caramelized.
+On low heat, sauté the onions, moving them around from time to time until they are completely coated and browned.

 3

-Add the ginger-garlic paste and chopped chillies to the pan.
-Continue to sauté on low heat until the raw smell of the ginger and garlic has disappeared.
+After the onions are browned, add the ginger-garlic paste and chopped chillies.
+Continue to sauté on low heat until the ginger-garlic is completely cooked and the raw smell has disappeared.

 4

-Next, add all the whole spices (cinnamon, cloves, cardamom, bay leaves, black peppercorns) and continue to cook on low heat for about 3-5 minutes until their flavors are fragrant.
+Next, add all the whole spices (cinnamon, cloves, cardamom, bay leaves, black pepper) and continue to cook on low heat for about 3-5 minutes until the flavors start to develop.

 5

-Add 2-3 tablespoons of water to the pan, increase the heat to medium, and mash the onions with a masher until you achieve a sticky, caramelized paste.
+Add 2-3 tablespoons of water, increase the heat to medium, and mash the onions with a masher until you get a sticky, caramelized paste in the pan.
+Let most of the water evaporate.

 6

-Let most of the water evaporate, then add all the dry spices (red chilli powder, coriander powder, garam masala, dry mango powder, and salt) and mix them evenly through the mixture.
+Next, add all the dry spices (red chilli, coriander, garam masala, dry mango/amchur, and salt) and mix them through the mixture evenly.

 7